Computing photometry and SEDs of galaxies in a diffsky mock

 Recompute mock photometry

 You can use the compute_phot_from_diffsky_mock function to compute mock photometry for any of the available bands.
-This function will compute photometry for the lsst_i and lsst_u bands, and insert them into the catalog as “lsst_i_new” and “lsst_u_new” (to avoid clashing with the exisiting lsst_i and lsst_u columns).
-It will then check that the computed photometry is very close to the original photometry present in the catalog.
+The cells below will use this function to compute photometry for the "lsst_i" and "lsst_u" bands, and insert them into the catalog as "lsst_i_new" and "lsst_u_new" (to avoid clashing with the exisiting "lsst_i" and "lsst_u" columns).
+We then check that the computed photometry is consistent with the original photometry present in the catalog.

 [7]: